iotaledger/wasp/documentation/docs/guide/core_concepts/smart-contracts.md

 # What are smart contracts?

-Smart Contracts are programmable code which runs on a decentralised network.
+> Smart Contracts are programmable code which runs on a decentralised network.

+About Smart Contracts